guardian/techtime/Coding Challenges/20180920-Weekly/02-Game API.md

 	}
 	"energy-level" : FLOAT
 	"energy-top-up-challenge" : CapitalShipTopUpChallenge
-	"shield-level" : FLOAT # between 0 and 1, see documentaton.
 	"alive"        : Boolean
 }
 ```

 - `location` is the same as a MapPoint.
-- `shield-level` is a float between 0 and 1, see documentation.
 - `energy-top-up-challenge` is used for the Capital Ship energy top up.
 See the section "Capital Ship top up" below for details.
 - `alive` indicates whether your ship is still alive.
 In this current version of the game the only reason it would not be alive is that it was hit by a bomb after its shield went down.